Beatrice Scaccia

-Beatrice Scaccia (born 1978 - Frosinone, Italy) is an Italian visual artist and trained realist painter residing in New York City.
+Beatrice Scaccia (born 1978 - Frosinone, Italy), also known as Bea Scaccia is an Italian visual artist and trained realist painter residing in New York City.
 Much of her work centers on a protagonist named Eve and other similar genderless characters, with hidden faces, that represent alter egos of the artist.
 Scaccia's gesso and wax drawings, monotype prints, sketches, paintings, and animations have been exhibited in solo exhibitions in Rome, Milan, and New York City.
 Her works are also held in the permanent collections of the Farnesina Experimenta at the Palazzo della Farnesina (the seat of the Italian Ministry of Foreign Affairs), the Galleria Comunale d'Arte Moderna e Contemporanea in Viareggio, Tuscany, and the William Louis-Dreyfus Foundation.

 Early life and education

 Scaccia was born in Frosinone, Italy in 1978.
 She began her artistic career studying at Accademia di Belle Arti in Rome, Italy, where she met and started working with the artist Gino Marotta.
 In 2007, she began occasionally visiting New York City.
 In summer 2009, Scaccia entered a three-month studio-residency at Lower East Side Printshop in Manhattan, New York.
 She later returned to New York in 2011 to establish a permanent residence there.
 According to Scaccia, the city has had an influence on her work, "freed it, and perhaps made it more playful, more conscious."